Guaranteed Matrix Completion via Non-convex Factorization: Abstract

 \section{Abstract}

-Matrix factorization is a popular approach for large-scale matrix completion and constitutes a basic component of many solutions for Netflix Prize competition.
-In this approach, the unknown low-rank matrix is expressed as the product of two much smaller matrices so that the low-rank property is automatically fulfilled.
-The resulting optimization problem, even with huge size, can be solved (to stationary points) very efficiently through standard optimization algorithms such as alternating minimization and stochastic gradient descent (SGD).
-However, due to the non-convexity caused by the factorization model, there is a limited theoretical understanding of whether these algorithms will generate a good solution.

-In this paper, we establish a theoretical guarantee for the factorization based formulation to correctly recover the underlying low-rank matrix.
-In particular, we show that under similar conditions to those in previous works, many standard optimization algorithms converge to the global optima of the factorization based formulation, thus recovering the true low-rank matrix.
-To the best of our knowledge, our result is the first one that provides recovery guarantee for many standard algorithms such as gradient descent, SGD and block coordinate gradient descent.
-Our result also applies to alternating minimization, and a notable difference from previous studies on alternating minimization is that we do not need the resampling scheme (i.e.\ using independent samples in each iteration).
+Matrix factorization is a popular approach for large-scale matrix completion.
+The optimization formulation based on matrix factorization can be solved very efficiently by standard algorithms in practice.
+However, due to the non-convexity caused by the factorization model, there is a limited theoretical understanding of this formulation.
+In this paper, we establish a theoretical guarantee for the factorization formulation to correctly recover the underlying low-rank matrix.
+In particular, we show that under similar conditions to those in previous works, many standard optimization algorithms converge to the global optima of a factorization formulation, and recover the true low-rank matrix.
+We study the local geometry of a properly regularized factorization formulation and prove that any stationary point in a certain local region is globally optimal.
+A major difference of our work from the existing results is that we do not need resampling in either the algorithm or its analysis.
+Compared to other works on nonconvex optimization, one extra difficulty lies in analyzing nonconvex constrained optimization when the constraint (or the corresponding regularizer) is not ``consistent'' with the gradient direction.
+One technical contribution is the perturbation analysis for non-symmetric matrix factorization.